MetaCommunity/affta/README.md

 * Noninteractive _batch tests_
     * Primary concept: Component-oriented functional testing
-    * May be defined in source files specifically for defining test sessions, seperate to source code being tested
+    * May be defined in source files specifically for defining test sessions, separate to source code being tested
     * Should be accompanied with structured test reports
     * Related concepts:
         * Regression Testing
         * Integration Testing
-        * Develpoment Metrics
+        * Development Metrics

-Although [AFFTA][affta] was defined initialy for testing of Common Lisp source code, the functional interface for [AFFTA][affta] has been defined such that it may be applied for procedures of structured systems testing, of components not defined in Common Lisp.
+Although [AFFTA][affta] was defined initially for testing of Common Lisp source code, the functional interface for [AFFTA][affta] has been defined such that it may be applied for procedures of structured systems testing, of components not defined in Common Lisp.